tkow/artifact-registry-npm-tools/README.md

         ```
         "scripts": {
-            "artifactregistry-login": "npx -y @tkow/bun-google-artifactregistry-auth(add if you change paths: --repo-config=[./.npmrc] --bunfig=[./bunfig.toml])",
+            "artifactregistry-login": "npx -y @tkow/bun-google-artifactregistry-auth(add if you change paths: --repo-config=[./.npmrc] --bunfig=[$HOME/.bunfig.toml] --bunfig=[$HOME/.bunfig.toml])",
         }
         ```

         Where:
         - `--repo-config` is the `.npmrc` file with your repository settings.
 If you don't specify this flag, the default location is the current directory.
         - `--bunfig` is the path to the `bunfig.toml` file where you want to write the access token.
+The default is your home `$HOME/.bunfig.toml` file.
-The default is your user `bunfig.toml` file.
+        - `--from` is the path to the `bunfig.toml` file where you want to make it  base bunfig file.
+The default is your user `$HOME/.bunfig.toml` file.

         And then run the script